 Note: Please remove all contents and break down the box.

 Includes: All food and beverage containers, plastic grocery bags #2 and #4, clean aluminum foil, empty aerosol cans, soap/detergent/shampoo containers, and plastic items #1-7.

-Excludes: Styrofoam, window glass, mirrors, porcelain, large plastic items (i.e. pales, barrels), sandwich/bread bags and plastic cutlery
+Excludes: Styrofoam, window glass, mirrors, porcelain, large plastic items (i.e. pales, barrels), sandwich/bread bags, plastic cutlery, bubble wrap, and sheet plastic.

 Note: Please remove all items from containers.

 Includes: All electronic items owned by the college and resident students.

 Note: If your electronic item is in working condition, consider bringing it to a thrift store or donation site.
 Please remove and recycle all batteries.

 Includes: All types of batteries from college and resident student devices.